 Some common kinds of therapy, counselling and general mental health treatments undertaken during addiction treatment are:

-- Group therapy – This kind of therapy can be very helpful for the same reasons as a support group.
-Working through your addiction and its underlying causes with other people going through the exact same thing can be really helpful for a lot of people
+- Group Therapy – This kind of therapy can be very helpful for the same reasons as a support group.
+Working through your addiction and its underlying causes with other people going through the exact same thing can be really helpful for a lot of people.

-This may seem like a frightening or difficult concept and it may be hard at first.
-But once you’ve been through any traumatic events, it’s one step closer to being free of the grip that both they and the resulting addiction have had on your life.
+This may seem like a frightening or difficult concept and it may be hard at first, but once you’ve been through any traumatic event, it’s one step closer to being free of the grip that both they and the resulting addiction have had on your life.

-2. Physical support
+2. Physical Health Support

 A majority of treatments start off with a detox of some sort.
-They can vary in length depending on the severity of your addiction, but detoxes can generally be described as a medically assisted and supported attempt to rid your body of whatever you’re addicted to.
+These can vary in length depending on the severity of your addiction, but detoxes can generally be described as a medically assisted and supported attempt to rid your body of whatever you’re addicted to.

 One of the biggest benefits of the other physical therapies often offered during rehab is the way that they help you to fully relax.
 This then means that you’ll be in a better position to recover overall.

-First of all, there’s reflexology, which is a kind of therapy that focuses on certain points in the hands and feet.
+Reflexology is a kind of therapy that focuses on certain points in the hands and feet.
 Pressure is applied to those specific points, using finger, thumb and hand massage techniques.

 A staple of Chinese medicine, it involves small, fine needles being inserted into your skin at specific points and at various depths.

 Research has shown that it helps to relieve pain, although the exact way that it does this is a subject of debate.
 Some claim it has neurological effects, some say it rebalances a person’s energy.

-Although we’ve tried to list some of the most common ones here, much like mental health treatments, physical health treatments can also often vary widely depending on who you’re being treated with.
+Although we’ve tried to list some of the most common ones here, physical health treatments can also often vary widely depending on who you’re being treated with.

 One kind of addiction treatment that doesn’t really fit into the mental health or the physical categories, but is equally important, is workshops.

 Even if you are treated at home, a long-term change in lifestyle will likely be important to stay on track after your initial treatment is over.

 The main intention of such sessions is for you to learn how to live a healthier lifestyle going into the future, which could be the key to preventing relapse.